spieglt/Cloaker/README.md

 > cd c:\; mkdir qt-static; cd qt-static
 > C:\Qt\5.12.0\Src\configure.bat -prefix C:\qt-static\5.12.0 -static -release -opensource -confirm-license -skip multimedia -no-compile-examples -nomake examples -no-openssl -no-opengl
 ```

+Then run `rustup toolchain install stable-x86_64-pc-windows-gnu` and `rustup set default-host x86_64-pc-windows-gnu`.
+(Linking Qt statically requires compiling with MinGW, which requires linking against Rust libs compiled with MinGW.)
+Then `cd` to `cloaker\adapter`, delete the `target` directory, run `cargo build --release` again, go into the new `target\release` directory, and rename `adapter.lib` to `libadapter.a`. (https://github.com/rust-lang/rust/issues/43749)

 **Then, on Linux and Windows:** go to Qt Creator settings, add a new version of Qt, and point to `wherever/it/is/qt-static/qtbase/bin/qmake`.
 Then add a new "Kit" that points to this Qt version, and build Release version with that kit selected.
 (Use your preexisting dynamically-linked version of Qt for debugging.)